- The search for the elusive X-axis idler rod

 - 2 hot end

-- Z-axis smooth rod imperfections – the LM8UU bearings stick at a certain point, resistance can be felt and additional force is required to push the X-axis assembly up.
+- Z-axis smooth rod imperfections – the LM8UU bearings stick at a certain point, on one of the M8 rods, about two thirds of the way up, resistance can be felt and additional force is required to push the X-axis assembly up.

 Thoughts about the frame

 - The rear plate is different though and has a flimsy motor mount, as it is missing the right angled triangular horizontal lower brace);